int11/Win32API_opencv_GTA_Macro/README.md

-# GTA_Fingerprint_Macro
+# Win32API_opencv_GTA_Macro

-This simple project is fingerprint hacking macro in GTA Diamond Casino Heist.
+This simple project is fingerprint hacking macro in GTA with Win32API and Opencv

-Project require library
+require

 opencv-python,
 pywin32,